Neural-Systems-at-UIO/nutil/docs/Ilastik.rst

 **Introduction**
 -----------------

-* This manual was written by the Nesys group at the University of Oslo with input from the ilastik team to describe the use of *ilastik* for the QUINT workflow only.
+* This manual was written by the Nesys group at the University of Oslo with input from the ilastik team to describe the use of `ilastik <http://ilastik.org/>`_ for the QUINT workflow only.

 * *ilastik* is a versatile image analysis tool designed for the batch classification, segmentation and analysis of biological images based on supervised machine learning algorithms.

 * *ilastik* has many additional functions and workflows that are not mentioned in this manual.
-For more information see the www.ilastik.org
+For more information see www.ilastik.org

 **Installation and Usage**
 --------------------------

-* The ilastik program can be downloaded here: http://ilastik.org/download.html
+* The ilastik program can be `downloaded here. <http://ilastik.org/download.html>`_

 * See the ilastik website for the most up-to-date information.